 Windbreakers are available as jackets with full-length front zippers or pullovers with quarter-length or half-length chest zips.
 Full zip jackets are usually preferable in terms of ventilation because they allow more airflow, but pullovers are usually lighter because they forego the added zipper weight or are hoodless.

 An adjustable hood is important to seal out drafts, particularly around the face.
 Look for jackets with neck toggles and barring that, ones with tightly fitting elasticated face openings.
 A rear volume adjuster is also beneficial to downsize a hood to a human-friendly size if it’s helmet-compatible.

 While venting, as in pit zips is helpful, it’s just not as effective as a full-length zipper.
 Because weight is at such a premium on wind shirts, if there are pit zips, they’ll be permanently open rather than having zippers.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.